Junior Bonner: Box office

+Critical

 Roger Ebert, writing for the Chicago Sun-Times, gave the film two stars out of four and called it "a flat-out disappointment, despite Peckinpah's track record and his proven ability to elegize the West...the movie simply never comes together and works as a whole.
 The material is terribly thin."

-Gary Arnold of The Washington Post stated that McQueen was given "precious little written character to play or emotion to express" and that the film was "easy to take, yet so insubstantial that there's no compelling reason to see or remember it.
+Gary Arnold of The Washington Post stated that McQueen was given "precious little written character to play or emotion to express", and that the film was "easy to take, yet so insubstantial that there's no compelling reason to see or remember it.
 The film sort of drifts across the screen and fades from your mind an instant later."

 The New York Times' Vincent Canby wrote: "Junior Bonner, which looks like a rodeo film and sounds like a rodeo film, is a superior family comedy in disguise."

-Arthur D. Murphy of Variety wrote "The latterday film genre of misunderstood-rodeo-drifter gets one of its best expositions in Junior Bonner, Sam Peckinpah's latest film, which makes another of his occasional shifts away from the bloodbath.
+Arthur D. Murphy of Variety wrote, "The latterday film genre of misunderstood-rodeo-drifter gets one of its best expositions in Junior Bonner, Sam Peckinpah's latest film, which makes another of his occasional shifts away from the bloodbath.
 Steve McQueen stars handily in the title role, with Robert Preston and Ida Lupino returning to pix in excellent well-turned characterizations as his estranged parents."

-Gene Siskel of the Chicago Tribune gave the film three stars out of four, calling it "A decent picture from a fine director."
-Kevin Thomas of the Los Angeles Times wrote: "This lively, affectionate contemporary western, which stars Steve McQueen in one of his finest performances, is one of the most enjoyable pictures Peckinpah has ever made and surely is his most appealing.
+Gene Siskel of the Chicago Tribune gave the film three stars out of four, calling it: "A decent picture from a fine director."

+Kevin Thomas of the Los Angeles Times wrote: "This lively, affectionate contemporary Western, which stars Steve McQueen in one of his finest performances, is one of the most enjoyable pictures Peckinpah has ever made and surely is his most appealing.
 What's more, it marks the return to the screen of Robert Preston and Ida Lupino, who also are at their best."

 Home media

-Junior Bonner was released to DVD on May 25, 2004 by MGM Home Entertainment as a Region 1 widescreen DVD and on May 17, 2005 as a part of the box set The Steve McQueen Collection, with Junior Bonner as the fourth movie of a 4-disc set.
-The film was released on Blu-ray by Kino Lorber on November 6, 2017.
+Junior Bonner was released on DVD May 25, 2004, by MGM Home Entertainment as Region 1 widescreen; and May 17, 2005, as part of the boxed set, The Steve McQueen Collection, with Junior Bonner as the fourth movie of a four-disc set.
+The film was released on Blu-ray by Kino Lorber November 6, 2017.